dandalpiaz/flask-linux-guide/README.md

 ### Install Linux Packages

 Install packages commonly used with Flask applications.
-Nginx is used for the web server, Supervisor manages Flask processes/workers, MariaDB is used for the database, Memcached is used for in-memory storage (useful for extensions like [Flask-Limiter](https://flask-limiter.readthedocs.io/en/stable/)).
+Nginx is used for the web server (note that you'll want to [Tell Flask it is Behind a Proxy](https://flask.palletsprojects.com/en/3.0.x/deploying/proxy_fix/)), Supervisor manages Flask processes/workers, MariaDB is used for the database, Memcached is used for in-memory storage (useful for extensions like [Flask-Limiter](https://flask-limiter.readthedocs.io/en/stable/)).

 ```
 sudo apt update